 During the review window capturing FY 2019 Q2-Q4 (January 2019 to September 2019), the Hotline received and accepted 113 unique referrals on children born with a positive toxicology test.
-CFSA applied a 95 percent confidence interval (CI) with a five percent margin of error to the universe of the 113 referrals.
-198
+CFSA applied a 95 percent confidence interval (CI) with a five percent margin of error to the universe of the 113 referrals.236

 Reviewers gathered the data and documented information from FACES.NET and entered the results in a case review survey tool developed via SurveyMonkey.
 The case review tool included demographic questions on maltreatment type, drug type, and prior history of any other allegations of positive toxicology or FASD.
-The tool also contained questions on general referral history, safety and risk assessments, the intervention and planning process of the clinical staff (investigative social worker and supervisor, ongoing social worker and CPS nurse), needs of the infants and parents or caregivers, the types of referrals accepted, and services offered.
+The tool also contained questions on general referral history, safety and

+236The final sample size was 95 referrals for the FY 2019-Q2 through Q4 review.
+CFSA selected the sample of 95 referrals at random; all referrals selected received an investigation.
+The Agency distributed the 95 referrals across four case reviewers.
+This round of case reviews included an overhaul of the case review survey tool, based on updates to practice and the FACES.NET CARA management report INT059.
+The review tool included additional clarification in definitions of the elements captured in the report.
+The final sample size was 65 combined for Q2 and Q3.
+For Q4, the final sample size risk assessments, the intervention and planning process of the clinical staff (investigative social worker and supervisor, ongoing social worker and CPS nurse), needs of the infants and parents or caregivers, the types of referrals accepted, and services offered.
 Lastly, the tool included questions on the quality of services provided to the family and the substance-exposed infant.